 Development of youth-related wellness policies,

-School nurses recognize the impact of healthy eating and physical activity on academic success, promote healthy lifestyles for all students, and assist students who are overweight and obese obtain a healthy lifestyle.
+The overweight and obesity problem in the United States has reached near epic proportions.
+School nurses are in a position to make a difference.
+School nurses recognize the impact of healthy eating and physical activity on academic success, promote healthy lifestyles for all students, and assist students who are overweight and obese work towards a healthy lifestyle.
 School nurses are in the prime position to influence the behavior of children and adolescents in developing good decision-making skills related to nutrition and physical activity to develop and achieve healthy lifestyles.

 Crawford, A. G., Cote, C., Couto, J., Dakinran, M., Gunnarsson, C., Haas, K., Haas, S., Nigam, S. C., & Schuette, R. (2010).
 Prevalence of obesity, type II diabetes mellitus, hyperlipidemia, and hypertension in the United States: Findings from the GE centricity electronic medical record database.
 Population Health Management, 13, 151-161. doi: 10.1089/pop.2009.0039

-U.S. Department of Health and Human Services.
+U.S. Department of Health and Human Services (USDHHS).
 (2008).
 2008 physical activity guidelines for Americans.
 Rockville, MD: Author.
 Retrieved from www.health.gov/paguidelines

-U.S. Department of Health and Human Services.
+U.S. Department of Health and Human Services (USDHHS).
 (2010).
 The Surgeon General’s vision for a healthy and fit nation.
-Rockville, MD: U.S. Department of Health and Human Services, Office of the Surgeon General. http://www.surgeongeneral.gov/library/obesityvision/index.html
+Rockville, MD: U.S. Department of Health and Human Services, Office of the Surgeon General. http://www.surgeongeneral.gov/initiatives/healthy-fit-nation/obesityvision2010.pdf

 Acknowledgement of Authors: